marcel-goldschen-ohm/pyCLAMP/README.md

 * [qtawesome](https://github.com/spyder-ide/qtawesome)

 # Run the pyCLAMP UI
-Just run the command `pyclamp` to bring up the UI.
+Just run the command `python -m pyclamp` to bring up the UI.

 # pyCLAMP Data Structure
 - Data is stored as nested dictionaries or lists of dictionaries for maximum flexiblity and extensibility.